mistycheney/MouseBrainAtlas/3d/README.md

+`visualize_annotated_brains`: reconstruct 3-D structures as binary volumes from annotation contours; convert structures to meshes.

+`render_shell_from_tissue_masks`: reconstruct the tissue outline as a 3-D shell, based on tissue masks.

+Domains:

 - atlas_space_structure_meshes: wrt "canonical centroid"
 "canonical centroid" is defined wrt to the aligned uncropped volume of MD589
 - annotation volume meshes: wrt aligned cropped volume